Well, this is what it’s come down to.

 We basically rid ourselves of a lifetime of material goods collecting.

 As we cast off and rid ourselves of the weight of our “thing collection” we began to experience a freedom that only those who have “Culled the Clutter” can understand.
-Life seemed “lighter” somehow and less busy as sorting, cleaning, maintaining and adding to our material world dissipated.
+Life seemed “lighter” somehow and less busy as the act of sorting, cleaning, maintaining all our material crap dissipated.

 After a period of settling in and learning from experience, life on the road became continually more enjoyable as we began to learn just how little a person can own and still be deeply contented every day.